A. How Well Does Hair transplantation Work?

 Integrity demands that the physician fully informs the patient about the pros and cons of the procedure with no attempt to "sell" the patient on having it.
 While hair transplant procedures are an excellent treatment for many people suffering with hair loss, they are not for everyone.
 The physician’s job must be to inform the prospective patient as fully as possible so the patient makes the best decision for him or herself.
 You should not sense that the doctor is hiding anything in response to any of your questions.
 You should ask the doctor about the negative aspects of the procedure and get candid answers.
 You should not feel rushed, or your concerns dismissed.

-|"The physician's job must be to inform the prospective patient as fully as possible."
+|"The physician’s job must be to inform the prospective patient as fully as possible."|

 Hair transplant procedures involve far more artistry than medicine.
 We at Samson Hair Restoration think of these procedures as sculpture with living tissue.
-As such, it is imperative that the physician have an understanding of, appreciation for, and sensitivity to, aesthetic issues.
+As such, it is imperative that the physician has an understanding of, appreciation for, and sensitivity to, aesthetic issues.
 This is not easy to assess is any person, much less a doctor you are considering.
-The best starting point is the physician's before and after photos.
+The best starting point is the physician’s before and after photos.
 Ask the physician about his understanding of the aesthetics of the procedure.
 Question the doctor generally about what the main aesthetic considerations are for your procedure.
-Questioning along these lines will give you some insight into the doctor's artistic sensitivity.
+Questioning along these lines will give you some insight into the doctor’s artistic sensitivity.

 Excellent Communication Skills

 Every client has concerns about the procedure.
 In your consultation with a physician, you should feel free to voice those concerns and have them addressed completely.
-This type of dialogue insures the best outcome for all involved.
-If a physician dismisses your concerns, or doesn't appear to have time to answer questions thoroughly, or fails to understand your concerns, you should not proceed with the procedure.
+This type of dialogue ensures the best outcome for all involved.
+If a physician dismisses your concerns, or doesn’t appear to have time to answer questions thoroughly, or fails to understand your concerns, you should not proceed with the procedure.
 Remember, there is no hurry.

 Additionally, the physician should not necessarily acquiesce to everything a client desires.
 Oftentimes clients suggest things that are not appropriate in the restoration process.
-In such a situation, the physician must communicate why he/she won't do something the client wishes.
+In such a situation, the physician must communicate why they won’t do something the client wishes.